mgallegoa/conceptsProbes/react-ts-list-app/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## TESTING

 For testing using vistest (alternative to jest) , happy-dom (to emulate the browser)

 To render react components, use Testing Library React,

 For End to End testing add the library @testing-library/user-event

+## CUSTOM HOOK

 Custom Hook for manage the Item state

+## SEO

 Create a hook to add SEO to the page

+## DOCKER

+Use the Dockerfile, this app run in the internal port 5174, use:

+1. docker build -t manuelarias/react-ts-list:v2 .
+2. docker run -dp 5173:5173 --name react-ts-list-app manuelarias/react-ts-list:v2
+3. docker exec -it react-ts-list-app bash

 ## Vite documentation